GitHub Agentic Workflows

 Shared Workflows: Workflows without an on field are detected as shared components.
 Validated with relaxed schema and skip compilation.
 See Imports reference.

-Test workflows in temporary private repositories (default) or run directly in specified repository (--repo).
+Test workflows in temporary private repositories (default) or run directly in specified repository (--host-repo).
 Results saved to trials/.

 Terminal window